-- 1. The director of Enrollment Services or designee shall determine the members composition of a College Conduct Committee.
-A committee is composed of the president or vice president of the Student Government Association, one student-at-large, and three representatives from the faculty or staff appointed by the director of Enrollment Services or designee.
-The director of Enrollment Services or designee shall appoint the committee chairperson.
+- The dean of Enrollment Services or designee shall determine the member's composition of a College Conduct Committee.
+A committee is composed of the president or vice president of the Student Government Association, one student-at-large, and three representatives from the faculty or staff appointed by the dean of Enrollment Services or designee.
+The dean of Enrollment Services or designee shall appoint the committee chairperson.
 The minimum attendance to hear a case is four with at least one of that number being a student. - 2.
-The director of Enrollment Services or designee shall develop procedures for the administration of the judicial program and procedural rules for the conduct of hearings that are not inconsistent with provisions of the Code of Student Conduct. - 3.
+The dean of Enrollment Services or designee shall develop procedures for the administration of the judicial program and procedural rules for the conduct of hearings that are not inconsistent with provisions of the Code of Student Conduct. - 3.
 Decisions by a College Conduct Committee shall be final, pending the normal appeal process.